Arksine/moonraker/docs/api_changes.md

       processed.
 Notifications are synced with requests so that the request should always return before the notification is sent.
-    - Thumbnails are now stored in the `.thumbs` directory to prevent changes to thumbnails from emitting filelist notications.
+    - Thumbnails are now stored in the `.thumbs` directory to prevent changes to thumbnails from emitting filelist notifications.
 This change will be reflected in the metadata's `relative_path` field, so clients that use this field should not need to take additional action.
 Note that existing thumbnails will remain in the `thumbs`